Contextual Thompson Sampling via Generation of Missing Data: Generative Thompson Sampling: General algorithm and regret bounds

-This section presents a regret bound for Algorithm \ref{alg:Thompson} with the perfect imputation model, $p^*$ from \eqref{eqn:taskDist}.
-Our work develops a novel analysis of contextual Thompson sampling, which is applicable to infinite policy classes $\Pi^*$ with finite VC dimension.
+We develop a novel analysis of contextual TS, which is applicable to infinite policy classes $\Pi$ with finite VC dimension.
 Our VC dimension bound resembles those from adversarial bandits, but for the first time, we show we can derive this using an information theoretic analysis.
+We first present a regret bound for Algorithm \ref{alg:Thompson} with a perfectly calibrated imputation model, $p^*$ from \eqref{eqn:taskDist}, and extend to approximate imputation models in Section \ref{sec:regret}.
+Note that assuming $p^*$ is known is akin to assuming the prior and likelihood of a Bayesian model are known, which is standard in Bayesian regret analyses.